 There are lots of interesting takeaways from the Apollo missions that apply to doing hard things more generally.
 For example, hiring people that don’t know things can’t be done.
 Inventing new systems from first principles.
 Putting simplicity and reliability before other factors.
 Setting audacious goals.

 One of the most vital of these takeaways is about delegation of authority.
 Here’s Gerry Griffin, an Apollo Flight Director talking on the subject in the brilliant 13 minutes to the moon podcast:

 “We didn’t make decisions at the highest level possible.
 We shoved them down to the lowest level.
-Now, the Flight Director for instance had to understand the inputs he was getting.
+Now, the Flight Director for instance had to understand the inputs they were getting.
 But everybody had their piece of the pie and we didn’t try to share it too much.
 We didn’t have time.
 Make decisions at the lowest level where people know what they’re doing and what they’re talking about, rather than elevating everything to the top.”

 This will resonate with anyone who builds digital products.
 We might not be travelling to the Moon, but we do work at the intersection of several highly specialised disciplines, and with a large number of unknowns.
 Can we build it in a reasonable time?
 Will customers want it, and understand how to use it?
 Will anyone pay us for it?

-So if empowerment and focus are both important, then good strategy must be about balance.
 A good strategy focuses teams without disempowering them.
 It sets the minimum constraints needed to create focus, while making as few assumptions as possible.
 A good strategy leaves huge gaps for lower level plans to fill in, a bad strategy is complete.
 A good strategy does limit your options, a bad strategy leaves everything on the table to be discussed.

 - Does this help us focus our efforts, and reason about lower level plans?
 What types of decision does it help us make?
 What potential paths does it rule out?